Skip to main content

 Helpful Materials

-• Sanctuary policy template
+• Sanctuary policy template guidelines

-• Encrypted intake and triage forms
+• Encrypted intake triage web-forms

-• Volunteer vetting checklist
+• Volunteer background vetting checklist

 References